pr0xyh0rse/public-witness-log/README.md

 ## Private manifest schema, if later disclosed

 Private manifests are not published in this repository.
-If Fox later discloses a private manifest for verification, each manifest entry should be interpretable without access to the original scripts.
+If Hannah later discloses a private manifest for verification, each manifest entry should be interpretable without access to the original scripts.